Jayachandra-12/treasure_hunt/README.md

 how admin can access
 --------------------
 1. login as admin (credentials { username : "admin", password : "admin1"} )
 2. after login, you can see tabular, graphical represntation of data.
-Admin can also see leader board and users review
+Admin can also see leaderboard and users review

 how leader board is evaluated
 -----------------------------